 Stephane's team uses FeedBear to measure interest in new features and integrations in the market and prioritize and plan for future quarters.

 They drive customers' traffic to FeedBear through their monthly newsletter, which includes current feature releases and future requests, their website, and social media posts with polls.

 Stephane's experience with FeedBear has been overwhelmingly positive.
 He encourages anyone on the fence about signing up to go for it:

 Go for it!
-Feedbear is the best customer feedback manager out there!
+Feedbear is the best customer feedback manager out there!the team is amazing

 It was great to speak with Stephane and hear about his amazing approach to utilizing FeedBear for scalability and relationship building.